cx88/diepssect/README.md

 - `replacer.js` - A deprecated script that's merged into `injector.js`
 - `exporter.js` - Another deprecated script that's merged into `injector.js`.
 It used to be required for `hexedit.js` to work.

-As of last commit, all of the non-deprecated scripts should be able to run in harmony.
+All of the non-deprecated scripts should be able to run in harmony, with the exception of `dpma.js`, which should not be combined with `hexedit.js` or `diep-pl.js`.

 ## Protocol